West, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 4.0 mi2, all land.
-Most of the city is located on the east side of Interstate 35.
+According to the United States Census Bureau, the city has an area of 4.0 mi2, all land.
+Most of the city is on the east side of Interstate 35.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, West has a humid subtropical climate, abbreviated "Cfa" on climate maps.